When to Schedule Commercial Painting in Asheville in 2026

 Phased Painting for Restaurants and Storefronts

 Asheville restaurants and downtown storefronts that cannot close even for a weekend usually run phased painting projects, where the crew tackles one section per night across one to two weeks.
 Phased schedules add 20 to 30 percent to the total bid because of mobilization labor on each visit, but they protect revenue.
-The Asheville downtown restaurants near Bay and Holly that I have worked with over the years almost universally choose phased schedules during their winter slow weeks rather than a full close.
+The downtown Asheville restaurants near Pack Square and the South Slope that I have worked with over the years almost universally choose phased schedules during their winter slow weeks rather than a full close.

 Warehouse and Industrial Coatings During Slow Quarters

 Asheville warehouses, light industrial spaces, and self-storage facilities typically schedule full interior repaints during their natural inventory-low quarters, which for most local operations means January through early March.
-That window also lines up with the end of the wet season and the start of the spring permitting cycle, which gives owners a clean planning runway into the next exterior season.
+That winter window, when exterior work is off the table anyway, also lines up with the start of the spring permitting cycle, which gives owners a clean planning runway into the next exterior season.

 2026 Commercial Painting Costs and Lead Times in Asheville